traefik/traefik/docs/content/migration/v1-to-v2.md

       - "traefik.http.routers.router0.tls.options=myTLSOptions@file"
     ```

-## HTTP to HTTPS Redirection is now applied on Router
+## HTTP to HTTPS Redirection is now configured on Routers

 Previously on Traefik v1, the redirection was applied on an entrypoint or on a FrontEnd.
 With Traefik v2 it is applied on a [Router](../routing/routers/index.md).